benchristel/scrolls/0200-project-win-button.md

 ---
 layout: page
-title: "Project 1: The Win Button"
+title: "The Win Button"
-linktext: "Project: Win Button"
+linktext: "Win Button"
-permalink: /project/win-button/
+permalink: /workshop/win-button/
 categories: ['project']
 ---

-Greetings!
-In this tutorial, we'll walk through building a very, *very* simple game.
-The game is literally just a button that says "you win" when you click it.
+In this workshop, we'll walk through building a very, *very* simple game.
+The "game" is just a button that says "you win" when you click it.
 The twist is that the button is in a random location on the screen, and it's hidden until you move your mouse over it.
 My version looks like [this]({{site.baseurl}}/demo/win-button/).

 ## Getting started

+In the last chapter, we saw how to use the JavaScript console to give the computer commands and ask it questions.
+In order to write more sophisticated programs, like games, the JavaScript console isn't going to cut it.
+The console only lets us write one "sentence" (in computing terms, a *statement*) at a time, and we want to assemble sentences into paragraphs and complete stories.
+The easiest way to do that is to create our own webpage and add JavaScript code to it.

+Don't get *too* excited&emdash;the page we create won't be accessible on the web to anyone else, so you won't be able to send your friends a link to it just yet.
+We're going to create a file on your computer that describes a webpage in code, and tell Chrome to display that file.
+Here's the step-by-step guide:

 1. **Download the project template**<br/>
    Click [this link]({{site.baseurl}}/scrolls-of-the-apprentice-template) to download the project template file.
 Save it as `win-button.html`.
 You'll be editing this file to do the project.